lexman/s-and-p-500-companies/scripts/README.md

 # Run the scripts
-The scripts retrieve data from Standard and Poor's website, computes a datapackage augmented with yahoo webservices and **publish back the datapackage to github**.
+These Linux scripts retrieve data from Standard and Poor's website, computes a datapackage augmented with yahoo webservices and **publish back the datapackage to github**.

 In order to run the scripts, you'll need a valid on github with write access on the repository.

 ## Fork the repository into your github account...
-Because you don't have write access to mine.
+Because you won't have write access to mine.

 ## Allow ssh access to your repository
 If you don't have a public/private ssh key pair, follow this  [github tutorial](https://help.github.com/articles/generating-ssh-keys/)